The Landlord's Guide To Tenant Screening

 Using property management software can help you streamline this process.
 Landlord Studio provides end-to-end tools for managing rental listings and tenant screening process.
 Create a free rental listing and syndicate it to top channels with click to maximize exposure.
 Manage leads in a centralized location and easily prescreen prospects.
 Finally, collect applications and run tenant screening reports.
 All in one place.

-On top of the rental listing and screening features, you can collect rent online, track leases and store documents, manage property maintenance, and utilize our CPA-approved rental accounting and reporting features.
+On top of the rental listing and tenant screening features, you can collect rent online, track leases and store documents, manage property maintenance, and utilize our CPA-approved rental accounting and reporting features.

 Manage every aspect of your rentals.
 Say good buy to drawn-out vacancies, reduce your overheads, and increase your portfolio ROI.